S1GSKim/is459-project-etl/README.md

 with Github Actions

-This repo demos the Action by downloading and puting into s3
+This repo demos the Action by downloading files from S3, Transforming the datasets and uploading into s3